markmo/dltemplate/src/text_classification_benchmarks/char_cnn/README.rst

 Working on only characters also has the advantage that abnormal character combinations such as misspellings and emoticons may be naturally learnt.

 Dataset size forms a dichotomy between traditional and ConvNets models.
-The most obvious trend coming from all the plots in figure 3 is that the larger datasets tend to perform better.
 Traditional methods like n-grams TFIDF remain strong candidates for dataset of size up to several hundreds of thousands, and only until the dataset goes to the scale of several millions do we observe that character-level ConvNets start to do better.

 ConvNets may work well for user-generated data.
 Further analysis is needed to validate the hypothesis that ConvNets are truly good at identifying exotic character combinations such as